Dealing with taints: step-by-step

 - Act quickly to start the tracing of your product and ingredients.

-- Carry out sensory testing following the general guidelines given in ISO 6658 and use as many assessors (preferably sensitive*) as possible.
+- Carry out sensory testing following the general guidelines given in ISO 6658.
+Use as many assessors as possible, preferably sensitive*.

-- Extract as much information** from the tests as possible but do not compromise the test quality.
+- Extract as much information from the tests as possible, but do not compromise the test quality.
+See the example below.

 - Have the tests carried out and interpreted in a double-blind basis, especially if the tests are to be subcontracted.